 The negative coefficient on uncompensated care suggests that in places where there was a lot of uncompensated care before the expansion there was a smaller increase in total hospital encounters as a result of the expansion.
 This suggests that a large amount of uncompensated care prior to expansion representing high utilization by the uninsured prior to the expansion.
 If the degree of implicit insurance via uncompensated care was relatively higher in high-uncompensated-care states, we might expect that the uninsured transitioning to Medicaid would not have increased utilization as much following expansion of explicit insurance through Medicaid.

 We also find that in places where take-up was higher, there was a greater increase in total hospital encounters.
-This is consistent with the results, above and further suggests that gaining insurance increases the use of hospital services.
+This is consistent with the results above and further suggests that gaining insurance increases the use of hospital services.

 6.2 Heterogeneity in the Target Efficiency of the ACA Expansion